-We believe that our existing cash and cash equivalents, and cash flows from our operating activities, will be sufficient to meet our anticipated cash needs for the next 12 to 24 months.
+We believe that our existing cash and cash equivalents, and cash flows from our operating activities, will be sufficient to meet our anticipated cash needs for the next 12 months.
 Our future capital requirements will depend on many factors including our growth rate, the timing and extent of spending to support our research and development efforts, the expansion of our sales and marketing activities, the introduction of new and enhanced products, the expansion of our manufacturing capacity and the continuing market acceptance of our products.
-In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us, if at all.
+In the event that additional liquidity is required to meet our long-term investments, we may need to explore additional sources of liquidity by additional bank credit facilities or raising capital through additional equity or debt financing.
+The sale of additional equity or debt security could result in additional dilution to our stockholders, and its terms and prices may not be acceptable to us.
 If we are unable to raise additional capital when desired, our business, operating results and financial condition would be adversely affected.